CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments

-The 3HDM contains three $SU(2)_L $ scalar doublets: \bea \Phi_i = \doublet{\phi^+_i}{(v_i + \phi^{0,r}_i + i\phi^{0,i}_i)/\sqrt{2}},\qquad i = 1,2,3. \eea The VEVs $v_i$ obey the sum rule $v^2_1 + v^2_2 + v^2_3 = v^2_{\text{SM}}$.
-We have imposed Natural Flavour Conservation (NFC) (i.e., each type of fermion couples to only a single doublet) to prevent FCNCs \cite{Glashow:1976nt,Paschos:1976ay}.
-For this, the scalar potential must be invariant under three soft $Z_2$ symmetries: the assignments of the fermions when interacting with the (pseudo)scalar states prescribe the Yukawa structure to be of five different ``Types'', as seen in Tab.~\ref{tab:NFC_list}.
+In the 3HDM, there exist three $SU(2)_L $ scalar doublets: \bea \Phi_i = \doublet{\phi^+_i}{(v_i + \phi^{0,r}_i + i\phi^{0,i}_i)/\sqrt{2}},\qquad i = 1,2,3. \eea The VEVs $v_i$ obey the sum rule $v^2_1 + v^2_2 + v^2_3 = v^2_{\text{SM}}$.
+In our model, there is Natural Flavour Conservation (NFC) (i.e., a single doublet only couples to a single type of fermion) to prevent FCNCs \cite{Glashow:1976nt,Paschos:1976ay}, which is imposed by three soft $Z_2$ symmetries.
+The different assignments of the fermions interacting with the (pseudo)scalar Higgs states are prescribed by the Yukawa structure of five different ``Types'', as seen in Tab.~\ref{tab:NFC_list}.

 \begin{specialtable}[H]

 \end{specialtable}